-The Company's investing activities for the nine month period ended September 30, 2023 was (\$350,235), a result of an increase in the investment in the Company's Santana project.
+The Company's investing activities for the year ended December 31, 2023 was (\$356,637), a result of an increase in the investment in the Company's Santana project as compared to (\$2,314,566) comprised of (\$4,370,716) of investment in the Santana project offset by \$2,056,150 received from the net sale of Prime Mining shares.

 The activities of the Company, which are primarily the acquisition, exploration and development of mineral properties, are financed through the completion of equity transactions such as equity offerings, the exercise of stock options and warrants, as well as the issuance of debt and also from cash flow generated from the recovery of gold ounces.
-The Company continues to explore various alternate methods to continue the advancement of its projects, such as the debt and royalty funding package for the proposed Cerro de Oro gold project.

 There is no assurance that capital will be available to the Company in the required amounts, with acceptable terms or at the time required.
 Please refer to the "Risk Factors" section below.